siddharthiitian/siddharthiitian/README.md

 ###

 <p align="left">Hi 👋!
-My name is Siddharth and I'm a Undergraduate Student, from IIT BHU<br><br>- 🔭 Have a deep interest in Machine learning, Deep Learning and related field<br>- 😴 In meantime in also do some Web Development<br>- 📚 I'm currently learning Machine learning and its application in Medical Sciences<br>- ⚡ In my free time I play Guitar, Chill with friend and Overthink.</p>
+My name is Siddharth a 3rd Year Undergraduate Student, from IIT BHU<br><br>- 🔭 Have a deep interest in Machine learning, Deep Learning and related field<br>- 😴 In meantime in also do some Web Development<br>- 📚 I'm currently learning Machine learning and its application in Medical Sciences<br>- ⚡ In my free time I play Guitar, Chill with friend and Overthink.</p>

 ###